m-kraus/prometheus_experiments/README.md

 ## Objective

-Monitor an for example an Openshift-Cluster from inside using Prometheus (with a low retention time), but push all metrics to an external InfluxDB using `remote_write`.
+Monitor for example an Openshift-Cluster from inside using Prometheus (with a low retention time), but push all metrics to an external InfluxDB using `remote_write`.
 This InfluxDB is then queried using `remote_read` from an outer Prometheus.
 This outer Prometheus is the datasource for some Grafana dashboards.

 In an later extension we want to try federation instead of `remote_write`.